evkx/evkx.github.io/content/models/mercedes/eqc/EQC_400_4MATIC/_index.md

 ## User interface and control

-The Mercedes-EQ EQC 400 4MATIC has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen behind the steering wheel on the left of the frame is 12,3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the right part of the shared frame is 10,1 inches large and has a 1540 x 720 pixels resolution.
+The Mercedes-EQ EQC 400 4MATIC has twin screens on a shared frame mounted with brackets on the dashboard.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
+The  screen behind the steering wheel on the left of the frame is 12.3 inches large and has a 1920 x 720 pixels resolution.
+The touch screen at the right part of the shared frame is 10.1 inches large and has a 1540 x 720 pixels resolution.

 {{< sitefiguresized thumb="models/mercedes/eqc/eqc_400_4matic/screens_1_st.jpg" title="Mercedes-EQ EQC 400 4MATIC" width="3000" height="1721"  >}}